 First, let’s get into those inspections.
 This off-road balance board passed a 159-point safety test.
 It is UL2272 certified with a UL2271 certified smart battery.
 That means no fire or electrical hazards.
 Epikgo recommends riders be at least 13-years old, and parents can be assured of their kid’s safety.
 For nighttime, the LEDs are powerful, and there are even two red lights at the back for increased visibility.

 What’s it like actually riding the hoverboard?
-It has two 400W dual motors for a total of 800 watts and is able to travel up hills with an 18-degree angle.
+It has two 400W dual motors for a total of 800 watts and is able to travel up hills at an 18-degree max angle.

 The battery, which takes just 2 hours to fully charge, gives you 1 hour of ride time or a range of 10 miles.
 At top speed, the hoverboard goes 8 mph.
 The tires are also great, measuring at 8.5-inches with an IP56 rating for solidness and water resistance.
 That makes it easy for riders to go over grass, sand, mud, and more.